A new idea for design contests

 Designers may enter at any time by email to

 State which of your designs on CVP you wish to play.
 ZRFs are encouraged, but not required.
 (The staff does not pledge to write ZRFs.)
 You can have a maximum of three active entries, whether for an ongoing section or a game awaiting placement, at one time.

-An Opponents Wanted page is maintained listing all current entrants.
+An Opponents Wanted page is no longer maintained listing all current entrants.
 A form will allow each entrant to submit the games/people they'd be willing to face.
 Updating preferences is possible.
 As a group of five with mutually acceptable preferences forms, the organizer will form a section.

 Sections are formed every month, or more often as demand dictates.

 Each section contains five designers.
 Each designer plays a total of six games, facing two opponents twice each and the other two once each.
 Each designer plays their own design twice, and each other design in their section once.
 Colors are equalized.
 Time rules, if needed, will be similar to the Multivariant Tournament 2003.

 Variant A: Entrant A v Entrant B Entrant C v Entrant A Entrant E v Entrant D Variant B: Entrant A v Entrant E Entrant B v Entrant C Entrant D v Entrant B Variant C: Entrant B v Entrant A Entrant C v Entrant D Entrant E v Entrant C Variant D: Entrant A v Entrant D Entrant C v Entrant B Entrant D v Entrant E Variant E: Entrant B v Entrant E Entrant D v Entrant C Entrant E v Entrant A

 Each section yields a Design Champion and a Play Champion.

 The Play Champion has the best won-lost record from six games.